cubexch/gitbook/cube-fees.md

 # Implied Match Fee

+Each aggressing order into a market enabled for implied match may incur a fee, the value of which will always be less than a single lot of either the base or quote asset from that market, using the lot sizes from the source markets providing the implied liquidity.

 Unlike the Trading Fee, the Implied Match Fee is calculated per-order rather than per-fill.
 The fee is based entirely on the prices and quantities executed, i.e. the number of fills in the match does not affect the amount of the fee.

-Each aggressing order into a market enabled for implied match may incur a fee, the value of which will always be less than **a single lot of either the base or quote asset in the source markets providing the implied liquidity**.

 See the [documentation on Implied Matching](./implied-matching.md#ImpliedMatchFee) for a detailed desciption.